 - Place (local access) – sites where high train frequencies significantly limits connectivity between communities and impedes access to important facilities.

-- Delivery (Efficiency) – sites where these is an opportunity to increase investment efficiency and minimised disruption impacts on the community
+- Delivery (efficiency) – sites where there is an opportunity to increase investment efficiency and minimise disruption impacts on the community and businesses.

-Another important activity was to gather five years of safety and incident data from the Office of the National Rail Safety Regulator, and to assess the safety trends and risk.
-In addition, we directed LRXP’s technical advisor to assess the efficiency of level crossing removals in relation to site proximity, adjacency and corridor service disruption.
-In addition to the prioritisation framework and assessment, stakeholder consultation was undertaken across all parts of government to justify the process and decisions that were made.
+TSA acquired five years of safety and incident data from the Office of the National Rail Safety Regulator (ONRSR) to assess the safety trends and risk.
+TSA directed LRXP’s technical advisor to assess the efficiency of level crossing removals in relation to site proximity, adjacency and corridor service disruption.
+Stakeholder consultation was undertaken across all parts of government to justify the process and decisions that were made.

-Detailed materials were prepared to support this engagement, such as technical notes explaining the impact of boom gate closures at level crossings and assessment of the future risk at level crossings with increased exposure to traffic and trains through the Australian Level Crossing Assessment Model (ALCAM).
+TSA prepared detailed materials to support this engagement.
+These included technical notes explaining the impact of boom gate closures and assessment of the risk of increased exposure to traffic and trains at level crossings.
+This was done using the Australian Level Crossing Assessment Model (ALCAM).

 TSA services culminated in the public release of the document ‘Prioritising Future Level Crossing Removals: Site Prioritisation Framework’ and the allocation of AUD$6.6b, in the 2019 / 20 state budget, for 25 additional level crossings to be removed by 2025.
 This investment will help improve operation on the rail network, cut traffic congestion and make Victorian communities safer.